 Overnight: Victoria Falls | Breakfast x 3, Lunch x 1

 After our night in the bush, we head out early to continue our search for wildlife, before heading back to Kasane.
-The rest of the day is at leisure.
+Once returning to camp, we have a bit of free time to relax or further explore the local town of Kasane.

 Overnight: Chobe (1), Kasane (1) | Breakfast x 2, Lunch x 2, Dinner x 2